Barbara-Pitt/cabalchan/README.md

 ## Special Thanks To:
 - The poster only known as 'lewdanon' from leftypol for technical suggestions and bugfixes.
-- Krates and other jannies from leftypol for UX and other suggestions.
+- Krates, Caballo, and other jannies from leftypol for UX and other suggestions.
 - Lainchan anons from /λ/